SHOPPING CART

 Summary

-Canine osteoarthritis and joint disease can have a negative effect on the quality of life for an animal from their comfort level and exercise tolerance to their urinary and fecal habits (1).
-Collagen supplementation could be used to prevent the development of osteoarthritis or help to alleviate the pain associated with it, with no nasty side effects.
+Canine osteoarthritis and joint disease can have a negative effect on an animal's quality of life, from their comfort level and exercise tolerance to their urinary and fecal habits.
+Collagen supplementation could be used to prevent the development of osteoarthritis or help alleviate the pain associated with it, with no nasty side effects.

 Check out the most natural collagen chews for dogs here and watch your dog’s activity level and happiness expand!